April The Giraffe: Cam Still Rolling As Labor Explained By AAP Owner

 A post shared by Animal Adventure Park (@animaladventurepark) on

-As previously reported by the Inquisitr, the park’s Instagram states that besides the live giraffe cam, April the giraffe can be followed at aprilthegiraffe.com, which is “updated as quickly as possible with the newest video link.”
+As previously reported by the Inquisitr, the park’s Instagram states that besides the live giraffe cam, April the giraffe can be followed at the aprilthegiraffe.com website, which is “updated as quickly as possible with the newest video link.”

 April the giraffe has to yet have her baby and is currently licking a wall… I am now convinced that this live feed is bamboozling me.